Premium

 Twenty years ago, the acid-penned journalist Tom Wolfe unleashed his first novel, The Bonfire of the Vanities.
 Skewering everyone from self-absorbed Wall Street millionaires to hucksterish street politicians, the sprawling satire painted a picture of a New York declining inexorably into racial conflict, crime and greed.
 The novel tapped, to electrifying effect, a vein of anxiety that defined the 1980s New York.
 The novel was published in 1987.

-To some New Yorkers, Wolfe’s satire was bitingly accurate.
+To some New Yorkers, Wolfe8217;s satire was bitingly accurate.
 To others, it was a cynical endorsement of racial stereotypes.
 Either way, the New York of Bonfire no longer exists.
 Not in reality, and not in the collective imagination.
 New York is on track to have fewer than 500 homicides this year, down from 2,245 in 1990.
 The white population is no longer shrinking, and diverse immigration has made the city less black-and-white.
 The mostly black and Latino residents of Melrose now worry about an influx of outsiders.

--Anne Barnard (nyt)
+-Anne Barnard nyt

 Latest Comment